 Try another diskette.
 If you can access the second diskette, the first diskette (not the drive) is probably causing the problem.
-Run Errorchecking on the faulty diskette (for instructions see "Disk drive problems" on page 146).
+Run Errorchecking on the faulty diskette (for instructions see "Disk or internal storage drive problems" on page 192).

 Optical drive problems